-David Scammell, Deputy News Editor – Battlefield 4, Xbox 360
+David Scammell, Deputy News Editor - Call of Duty: Ghosts, Xbox 360

 It's difficult to work out where it all went wrong for Ghosts.
 Is Infinity Ward's collapse still creating difficulties at the studio?
 Did development of Ghosts' 'new' tech take too much time away from actual game design?
 Did the arrival of next-generation consoles cause an even greater struggle than the studio expected?
 And how much of the project was actually developed by Neversoft and Raven?

 Whatever the reason(s), Infinity Ward's fall from grace is a crushing disappointment.
 The campaign is a trashy combination of dullard characters and ludicrous noise, while the multiplayer seems far weaker than usual, with maps that are far too big for Call of Duty's player count and too poorly structured for any decent firefights.
 My early impressions suggest that a lot of the maps are huge, chaotic warzones that encourage all-angle free-for-alls and overly-frustrating deaths, rather than tight battlegrounds with well-defined choke points and killzones.
 Put Ghosts alongside Modern Warfare and you'll struggle to see how one team could create two titles with such an immense gulf in quality.

 The worst Call of Duty yet, then?
 Not quite.
 That title is still reserved for last year's Black Ops Declassified (or perhaps the disastrous Call of Duty N-Gage).
 But with little keeping me compelled after just one week in, Ghosts seems like a colossal misstep from a team who were once kings of the genre.